 1. Take a large mixing bowl and combine the flour, yeast, sugar and salt.
 Mix well with the lukewarm water to form a dough, then knead for 10 minutes, until smooth.
 Place in a greased bowl covered with a damp tea towel and leave in a warm place for 1–2 hours, or until doubled in size.

 2. When the dough has doubled, knock back the air, then divide into 8 equal pieces and roll into balls.
-Place on a tray and cover with the damp tea towl for 30 minutes.
+Place on a tray and cover with the damp tea towel for 30 minutes.

 3. While the dough balls are proving, cut eight 5x2cm squares of baking paper.
 Roll each ball into an oval, half a centimetre thick, then lightly oil the top side before folding in half.
 This helps form a join that can be torn open before filling.
 Put each on a square of greaseproof paper and back on the tray to prove for another 30 minutes, covered with the tea towel.